no-term-limits/no-term-limits/README.md

 `ntlhelp` can be used to search for commands.
 Run without arguments for details.
 Run with arguments to filter by one or more keywords (all must appear).

+This command relies on the commands having a line starting with `# HELP:`.
+This line contains the contents that will be printed by ntlhelp when a command is found.

+## Creating new commands

+Ideally commands are created with `crc` so that the command header and HELP line are added to the command.

+The HELP line is needed for ntlhelp.
+See the "HELP and Search" section for more info.

+### Common Command Header

+The common command header we use forces commands to fail if any line exits badly and traps these errors so we can print out the command name and line number on which it failed.
+This makes debugging issues way easier.
+We prefer all commands to have this header.

+To add the header to an existing script, open the command in vim: `edc [command_name]` and type `h c-j` and it will add the header.

 ## TMUX

 Based on https://github.com/gpakosz/.tmux